How to fix pressure regulator

 Turn off the main water supply

-Locate the main water shut-off valve and turn it clockwise to shut off the water to your home.
+Locate the main water shut-off valve and turn it clockwise to the closed position.

 2. 2